On this day, 1 September 1839, Nicholas Dill passed away. He was my 7th great-grandfather.

 My genealogical researches have uncovered dozens of devout ancestors.
-This is the fifth installment of a series of posts titled “Doing God’s Work: Our Families’ Faithful”, documenting the lives of those who served God.
+This is the sixth installment of a series of posts titled “Doing God’s Work: Our Families’ Faithful”, documenting the lives of those who served God.

 In the previous post of this series, I discussed the life of Ebles I de Roucy, my 30th great-grandfather.
 Now I will focus on Ela of Salisbury (my 24th and my 25th great-grandmother), who died on this day 24 August 1261.

 Ela of Salisbury was born in 1187, in Amesbury, Wiltshire, England.
 She was the only surviving child and heiress of William FitzPatrick, 2nd Earl of Salisbury, Sheriff of Wiltshire, and Eléonore de Vitré.

 Categories: Cole-Marriner Line, Famous Faces and Places, On This Day, Our Families' Faithful